Organic Cream Cheese Penguins

-Adults and children will get a kick out of this festive holiday treat!
-The combination of black olives, carrots, fresh red pepper strips, and cream cheese build the perfect penguin appetizer for your next holiday party.
-They are just as much fun to make as they are to eat!
+Adults and children will get a kick out of this appetizer – Organic Cream Cheese Penguins!
+The combination of black olives, carrots, fresh red pepper strips, and cream cheese build the perfect penguin treat for your next party or festive holiday gathering.
+Black olives are a good source of vitamin E, dietary fiber, and oleic acid (a healthy, monounsaturated fatty acid).
+These veggie treats are just as much fun to make as they are healthy to eat!
+Try making different versions of penguins with hats, ties, shoulder pads, clown suits, etc. from the original recipe.

 - 20-50 jumbo or colossal organic black olives, pitted